-If we are successful in obtaining approval to commercialize CPP-109 or CPP-115, we will need to significantly expand our operations, which could put significant strain on our management and our operational and financial resources.
+If we are successful in obtaining approval to commercialize Firdapse or any of our other product candidates, we will need to significantly expand our operations, which could put significant strain on our management and our operational and financial resources.
 We currently have six employees and conduct much of our operations through outsourcing arrangements.
 To manage future growth, we will need to hire, train, and manage additional employees.
 Concurrent with expanding our operational and marketing capabilities, we will also need to increase our product development activities.
 We may not be able to support, financially or otherwise, future growth, or hire, train, motivate, and manage the required personnel.
 Our failure to manage growth effectively could limit our ability to achieve our goals.